Getting started

 While developing the API of Squide, we kept a few guiding principles in mind.
 Those principles are not settled stones, you might want to diverge from them from time to time, but adhering to those will make your experience more enjoyable:

-• A module should always correspond to a subdomain of the application's business domain.
+• A module should correspond to a subdomain of the application's business domain.

-• A federated application should feel cohesive.
-Different parts of a federation application should have the ability to communicate with each others and react to changes happening outside of their boundaries.
+• A modular application should feel cohesive.
+Different parts of the application should have the ability to communicate with each others and react to changes happening outside of their boundaries (without taking an hard reference on other parts of the application).

-• Data and state should never be shared between parts of a federated application.
-Even if two parts require the same data or the same state values, they should load, store and manage them independently.
+• Data and state should never be shared between modules.
+Even if two modules require the same data or the same state values, they should load, store and manage those independently.

 # Limitations

-Module Federation comes with a few manageable limitations that are important to consider when architecting your distributed application:
+If you choose to include remote modules to your application, Module Federation comes with a few manageable limitations that are important to consider when architecting a distributed application:

 • A shared dependency cannot be tree-shaken.
 Since remote modules are loaded at runtime, module federation cannot infer which parts of a shared dependency will be used by the application modules.
 Therefore, tree-shaking is disabled for shared dependencies.